msbelaid/LivingRoom/README.md

     //...
 }
 ```
+This generates `getArchived()` method that returns all the archived items.
+It generates also `getDateRange(from, to)` to select all notes in a date range.

 # TODOs
 * Add database class
 * Migrations in the database class
 * Tests automation
 * generate LiveData or not? let the user choose

+# Issues
+Feel free to open [issues](https://github.com/msbelaid/LivingRoom/issues/new)